tsamardzic/nlp_intro/README.md

 - WordPiece
     - Starts with Unicode characters as symbols and pre-tokenization (word-level)
     - Iterates over data, in each iteration creates one new symbol
-    - Each new symbol is introduced as a replacement for the bigram of symbols with highest association score (similar to mutual information)
+    - Each new symbol is introduced as a replacement for the bigram of symbols with the highest association score (similar to mutual information)

 &nbsp;